 Terrorism risks are low in Armenia compared to the neighbouring countries in the region.
 Capture of the police station in Yerevan by "Sasna Tsrer" nationalist militants in July 2016 was an extraordinary event for Armenia.
 Much of the terrorist activity is connected to organised crime, but local politicians are also targeted with the use of firearms or small and crude IEDs being the preferred methods.
 The attack by the nationalist militants on the Armenian parliament in October 1999, which resulted in eight people dead, including the prime minister and speaker, was anomalous and since then Armenia has not witnessed anything similar.

-The unresolved conflict in Nagorno-Karabakh in neighboring Azerbaijan represents the key war risk for Armenia.
-While most of ceasefire violations occur along the Nagorno-Karabakh line of contact.
+The unresolved conflict in Nagorno-Karabakh in neighbouring Azerbaijan represents the key war risk for Armenia.
+Most of ceasefire violations occur along the Nagorno-Karabakh line of contact.
 Azerbaijan's President Ilham Aliyev's decision to replace regular troops along certain sections of the Armenian border with border guard units in December represents a significant de-escalatory move.
-If large-scale hostilities break out in Nagorno-Karabakh, as was the case in April 2016, they are unlikely to spill over into Armenia proper.
-This is due to the deterrent impact of Russia's military presence in Armenia, which is based on bilateral defense commitment.
-In addition Armenia possesses limited ballistic missile arsenal capable of destroying Azerbaijan's critical infrastructure, which serves as an additional tactical deterrent.
+If large-scale hostilities break out in Nagorno-Karabakh, as in April 2016, they are unlikely to spill over into Armenia proper.
+This is due to the deterrent impact of Russia's military presence in Armenia.
+Armenia also possesses limited ballistic missile arsenal capable of destroying Azerbaijan's critical infrastructure, which serves as an additional tactical deterrent.

 No vaccinations are required to enter the country.